You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 How Does Lipitor Affect Liver Enzymes?

-What Can Patients Do to Reduce the Risk of Elevated Liver Enzymes?
+What Can You Do to Reduce the Risk of Liver Enzyme Damage?

-There are several steps patients can take to reduce the risk of elevated liver enzymes when taking Lipitor:
+If you're taking Lipitor, there are several steps you can take to reduce the risk of liver enzyme damage:

-* Maintain a healthy lifestyle: Maintaining a healthy lifestyle, including a balanced diet and regular exercise, can help reduce the risk of liver damage and inflammation.
+* Maintain a healthy lifestyle, including a balanced diet and regular exercise

 Conclusion